Brighton & Hove Albion F.C.: Withdean Stadium

 For two years, from 1997 to 1999, the club shared Priestfield Stadium, the ground of Gillingham, before returning to Brighton to play at Withdean Stadium.
 This is not predominantly a football ground, having been used for athletics throughout most of its history, and previously as a zoo.

 Because of the cost of the public enquiry into planning permission for a new stadium, rent on Withdean Stadium, fees paid to use Gillingham's Priestfield Stadium, and a general running deficit due to the low ticket sales inherent with a small ground, the club had an accumulated deficit of £9.5 million in 2004.
 The board of directors paid £7 million of this; the other £2.5 million had to be raised from the operations of the club.
-In an effort to achieve this, a fund-raising appeal known as the Alive and Kicking Fund was started, with everything from nude Christmas Cards featuring the players to a CD single being released to raise cash.
-On 9 January 2005 this fund-raising single 'Tom Hark' went straight in at number 17 in the UK chart, gaining it national airplay on BBC Radio 1.
+To achieve this, a fundraising appeal known as the Alive and Kicking Fund was started, with everything from nude Christmas Cards featuring the players to a CD single being released to raise cash.
+On 9 January 2005 this fundraising single 'Tom Hark' went straight in at number 17 in the UK chart, gaining national airplay on BBC Radio 1.